-ISS is an alternative to short-term suspension where students may be supervised by a highly qualified teacher or other staff member.
-Students will continue to receive their core curriculum in a supervised setting
+ISS is an alternative to short-term suspension and is only used in schools that do not have ISI.
+Students in ISS may be supervised by a highly qualified teacher or other staff member, and will continue to receive their core curriculum in a supervised setting.